{

-How to Sort List of objects - int string date properties in ascending and descending in Dart or Flutter example
+How to Sort List of objects in Dart example

 This tutorial shows multiple ways to sort a list or array of numbers or strings in ascending and descending order.

-We can use either Array or List data structure used to sort numbers.
+We can use either an Array or List data structure to sort numbers.

 Consider the Employee Class which contains int, string, and DateTime properties as given.